bluekvirus/Stage.js/implementation/HOWTO.md

 By default, `Application.create('Regional', {...})` returns the **definition** of the view, if you want to use the returned view **anonymously**, remove the `name` option.
 You will get a **instance** of the view definition to `show()` on a region right away.

-Sometimes your *Regional* is comprised of other sub-regional views and that's fine, you can nest *Regional*s with the `region=""` and `view=""` attributes in the template.
-There will also be time when you just need plain *Marionette.xView* definitions without naming them to be *Regional*s.
+Sometimes your *Regional* is comprised of other sub-regional views and that's fine, you can nest *Regional*s with the `region=""` and `view=""` attributes in the template (**only if it is of type:Layout**).
+There will also be time when you just need plain *Marionette.xView* definitions to be used as item views within *Regional*s.
 You can do it like this:
 ```
 Application.create({
     type: '...', //ItemView, Layout, CollectionView or CompositeView